nyshii/yk_mdl_tools/README.md

 Currently, it does not read tex_change_table or gets dedit colors.

 ## HOW TO INSTALL
-Just download yk_mdl_tools.py from this repository and install it in Blender.
+Just download this repository as a ZIP (Code > Download ZIP) and install it in Blender.
 (Preferences > Add-ons > Install)

 ## PREREQUISITES
 - [ParManager](https://github.com/Kaplas80/ParManager) (to extract the .PAR files)